 Antioxidants enhance collagen

-Skin and body are not the only ones which are prematurely aging.
+Skin and body are not the only ones that are prematurely aging.
 If you look at your old photos and notice that your hair’s vibrancy is fading, then you might want to consider generous intake of antioxidants.
 Vitamin C and beta-carotene are antioxidants to sought for.
 Not only does it restore your hair’s youthful glow by slowing down the effect of aging but also maintain and replenishes collagen in your hair.
 Collagen is necessary to protect follicle’s connective tissues and guard cells in blood vessels of the scalp.

 - Fruits (berries and citrus fruits)